Plain English Breakdown

 Who It Names or Affects

-- Local governments within the coastal zone
+- Local governments near the coast

 - Owners of non-owner-occupied short-term rental properties